Better Source, Better Flow: Learning Condition-Dependent Source Distribution for Flow Matching: Experiments

 In Fig.~\ref{fig:training_efficiency}, \ours\ improves performance across image representation spaces, but with much larger gains in RAE (DINOv2)~\cite{zheng2025rae} latents than in SD-VAE~\cite{dhariwal2021diffusion}.
 This indicates that the structure of the target representation is critical for effective source learning.
+We further verify that this trend generalizes to another source-learning method in Appx.~\ref{sec:appx_rep_other_method}.

-At a high level, learning a condition-dependent source is most beneficial when the conditioning signal $C$ induces a well-separated and discriminative structure in the target space, as illustrated in Fig.~\ref{fig:toy2d}.
-In such cases, samples associated with the same condition form relatively compact clusters, allowing the source mean $\mu_\phi(C)$ to be well-defined and aligned with the target distribution.
-This reduces path intersections and lowers the intrinsic variance in Eq.~\eqref{eq:decomposition}, leading to more coherent supervision for flow matching.
+At a high level, learning a condition-dependent source is most beneficial when the conditioning signal $C$ induces a well-separated and discriminative structure in the target space, as illustrated in Fig.~\ref{fig:toy2d} and Fig.~\ref{fig:appx_toy2d_illcond}.
+In such cases, samples sharing the same condition form relatively compact clusters, making the source mean $\mu_\phi(C)$ well-defined and easier to align with the target distribution.
+This reduces path intersections, yielding more coherent flow-matching supervision.

-However, this advantage diminishes when a single conditioning signal corresponds to a highly multimodal target distribution.
-As demonstrated in Appx.~\ref{subsec:appx_ill}, when samples associated with the same $C$ are spread across distant modes, the source mean becomes ambiguous.
-This ambiguity leads to frequent path intersections, conflicting supervision signals, and persistently high intrinsic variance.
-In such extreme cases, the learned source exhibits behavior similar to a fixed Gaussian prior, providing limited additional benefit.
+However, this advantage diminishes when a single condition corresponds to a highly multimodal target distribution.
+As shown in Appx.~\ref{subsec:appx_ill}, when samples sharing the same $C$ are spread across distant modes, the source mean becomes ambiguous.
+This ambiguity leads to frequent path intersections, conflicting supervision, and persistently high intrinsic variance.
+In such cases, the learned source behaves more like a fixed Gaussian prior and provides limited additional benefit.

-This property makes \ours\ most effective when paired with representation autoencoders that operate in structured latent spaces, such as DINOv2~\cite{oquab2023dinov2} or SigLIP2~\cite{tschannen2025siglip}.
-In these spaces, samples associated with the same conditioning signal tend to be more concentrated~\cite{huh2024platonic, wybitul2026representations, bolya2025perception}, reducing multimodality with respect to $C$.
-This concentration simplifies source learning and allows \ours\ to be applied more effectively.
+This property makes \ours\ most effective with representation autoencoders operating in structured latent spaces, such as DINOv2~\cite{oquab2023dinov2} or SigLIP2~\cite{tschannen2025siglip}.
+In these spaces, samples sharing the same condition tend to be more concentrated~\cite{huh2024platonic, wybitul2026representations, bolya2025perception}, reducing multimodality with respect to $C$.
+This concentration simplifies source learning and improves the effectiveness of \ours.

 We further support this analysis with t-SNE visualizations in Fig.~\ref{fig:source_comparison}, where points are color-coded by their corresponding classes.
 In the SD-VAE representation, the target distribution exhibits strong entanglement and weak structure with respect to the conditioning signal, and this lack of structure is reflected in a similarly non-discriminative learned source (Fig.~\ref{fig:source_comparison} (A)).
 In contrast, the RAE (DINOv2) representation induces a more organized target geometry, which in turn allows the source distribution to become more discriminative and results in larger performance gains (Fig.~\ref{fig:source_comparison} (B)).